PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 ## Your feedback is a gift

-You can vote to choose the name of this new theme [here](https://framaforms.org/vote-for-the-new-theme-name-1644576025).
+You can vote until February 18, 2022, to choose the name of this new theme [here](https://framaforms.org/vote-for-the-new-theme-name-1644576025).

 We need your feedback on this project, don't hesitate to [join the discussion on slack](https://www.prestashop-project.org/slack/).
 The community is being regularly consulted there to make sure the new theme will meet the expectations and needs of everyone.